Where my Energy came from today!~

 Breakfast is always the same for me...

 This blend of phytonutrients helps get the yuck out and the good stuff in.
 It gives me the burst of energy I need with a low glycemic index I never feel a crash in the morning with this!
 It helps debloat and makes my skin, hair and nails strong.
 Along with digestive powers and keeping me regular too ...tmi?

 Lunch was magnificent, to say the least.
 I felt no need for my morning snack as I practice Intermittent Fasting.
-To learn more about my nutrition plans or any other questions you may have on your health journey click Health Coaching with Addie.

 This looks harder than it was - it took less than 10 minutes.